orchidsoftware/orchid.software/source/en/docs/screens.md

 ## Data Acquisition

-The data to be displayed on the screen is defined in the `query` method, where sampling or generation of information should occur.
+The data to be displayed on the screen defined in the `query` method, where sampling or generation of information should occur.
-The transfer is carried out in the form of an array, the keys will be available in layouts, for their control.
+The transfer carried out in the form of an array, the keys will be available in layouts, for their control.

 ```php
 public function query() : array